| |

 very professional and makes the band sound great, helping to cover some lack

 of originality in songwriting.
-Personally I like the vocals that have a lot
+Also, the vocals have a lot

 more variety and power than in your average band.
 Without any doubt Powermad